maedmatt/actionRecognition/README.md

 pip install moviepy opencv-python-headless
 ```

-In case you encounter any issues, refer to the official [MMAction2 installation guide](https://mmaction2.readthedocs.io/en/stable/get_started/installation.html) for detailed instructions.
+**Note**: In case you encounter any issues, refer to the official [MMAction2 installation guide](https://mmaction2.readthedocs.io/en/stable/get_started/installation.html) for detailed instructions.

-## 3. Download Pre-trained Model and Config Files
+## Download Pre-trained Model and Config Files

 The script requires: